 - Eat colourful, seasonal, wholesome food with some treats here and there for good measure.
 I live by the 80/20 rule and whilst I know wheat hates me (my fingers swell when I eat it), a little bit of what you fancy providing you’re not allergic, should be enjoyed in moderation.
 Life would be boring otherwise.

 - Travel.
 Both here and abroad if you can.
 Save up to see the world.
 Nothing enriches me more than going to a new place whether that’s 10 minutes or 10 hours away.

 - Find your passion.
 Doing what you love for a job is an act of self-care.
 If you’re unhappy, look at what you might be able to do as a side-hustle before making it your full time job.
 The digital landscape is both democratic and liberating so seize the opportunities that a blog or online business bring.
-My book Mumboss out in May will mobilise you!
+My book Mumboss will help mobilise you!

 - Laugh.
 Watch comedy, hang out with funny friends, and have some fun.
 Like exercise, laughter releases those much needed endorphins.

 - Take your vitamins.
 The B vitamins and Vitamin D are known to support mental health and well-being so chat to your Dr/ head to the health food shop and stock up.

 - Talk about your problems.
 Don’t bottle things up.
 Discuss your problems with those you trust or call the Samaritans who are open 24/7 to talk and cry about things (which scientifically soothes), sharing what’s bothering you, safe in the knowledge that you’re not alone.